wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     By default, the Liberty Server has the console log level set to AUDIT.

-    In this section, you will change the level of log messages written to the console from AUDIT to INFO, which will result in additional logging messages.
+    In this section, you change the level of log messages written to the console from AUDIT to INFO, which results in additional logging messages.
-    You will perform this activity not directly in the server.xml file but using the configDropins concept.
+    You perform this activity not directly in the server.xml file but using the configDropins concept.
 Purpose is that you could change the log level easily on the fly and switch back to the previous level without having to manually edit a file.

     <table>
     <tbody>